citp/privacy-policy-historical/a/an/anc/ancestry.ca.md

 Privacy Statement

-**This Privacy Statement was last updated on May 25, 2007.
+**This Privacy Statement was last updated on July 15, 2009.
 If you have not reviewed it since that date, please do so.
 You will not receive any other notice of changes to this statement.**

 Privacy Information for Ancestry.ca.

  **Overview:**
-The Generations Network, Inc. (TGN), operator of this Website (Site), recognizes the confidentiality of information that may be disclosed by members or other visitors in registering or making purchases from our Website and we are firmly committed to protecting your privacy.
+Ancestry.com Operations Inc., operator of this Website (Site), (and referred to as 'Ancestry.com' 'Ancestry' 'we' 'us' 'our'), recognizes the confidentiality of information that may be disclosed by members or other visitors in registering or making purchases from our Website and we are firmly committed to protecting your privacy.
 The following discloses our information gathering and dissemination practices for this Website.

 **Consent:**
 Unless permitted by law, no personal information is collected, without first obtaining your consent to the collection, use and dissemination of that information.
 However, we may seek consent to use and disclose personal information after it has been collected in those cases where we wish to use the information for a new or different purpose where you have not already consented to such a use of your personal information.